Hoangpham13579/neural-parameter-calibration-dengue/README.md

 This project focuses on calibrating the parameters of an Ordinary Differential Equations (ODE) system to improve Dengue Outbreak forecasting with the help of a neural network.
 The repository includes all code and models featured in our publications related to this subject, along with the scripts used for generating figures.

-Our publication:

-Our implementation largely depends on the following publication:
+Our implementation largely depends on publications:
 - T. Gaskin, G. Pavliotis, M. Girolami. *Neural parameter calibration for large-scale multiagent models.* PNAS **120**, 7, 2023. https://doi.org/10.1073/pnas.2216415120 (`HarrisWilson` and `SIR` models)